-Top construction companies are leveraging AI to streamline processes, increase productivity, and brace against crises like COVID-19
+Top construction companies are leveraging AI to streamline, optimize, and brace against crises

 In 2021, artificial intelligence (AI) is taking the construction industry by storm.
 According to a recent report by McKinsey & Company, AI-enabled digital technology, from machine-vision security systems to remote-controlled drones, will likely be construction’s “next frontier” of innovation.

 The obvious question is, “Why now?”
 Why is digital technology, especially AI, gaining traction in the construction industry today?
 What are its unique benefits?
 And what challenges can AI help address?

 In this blog post, we explore three key market drivers behind digital adoption (i.e., the implementation of digital technology – particularly AI-enabled digital technology) in the construction industry today.